Washington Metropolitan Area Transit Authority: Future expansion

 There has been speculation about an extension of the Green Line northward to Baltimore's BWI Airport.
 There was also talk of extending the Green Line either to National Harbor or to White Plains via Waldorf.
 An extension from Franconia/Springfield to Fort Belvoir is also a possibility due to the Base Realignment and Closure process which relocated thousands of area defense jobs at Fort Belvoir in 2012.
 While there has been much discussion about all of these extensions, none are in any official planning stage.
 There have also been plans to extend the Orange Line to Centreville and Bowie.

 Regarding Metrobus improvements, former general manager Sarles reported, "Bus service will benefit from new technology that integrates fare box, destination signage and next bus systems to improve our reliability and customer information delivery.
 And, we will begin work in certain priority bus corridors that will deliver faster travel times for bus customers.
 Additionally, I look forward to working with the District of Columbia on potential bus rapid transit service improvements, such as curb running and signal preference to make bus service even more attractive, efficient, and an even more powerful antidote to traffic congestion."

 Operational

 Energy efficiency initiatives

-WMATA reached an agreement in 2013 with the sustainable lighting division at Philips Electronics North America to switch to LEDs, upgrading over than 13,000 lighting fixtures at no upfront cost.
+WMATA reached an agreement in 2013 with the sustainable lighting division at Philips Electronics North America to switch to LEDs, upgrading more than 13,000 lighting fixtures at no upfront cost.
 WMATA and Philips agreed to a ten-year maintenance contract through the $2 million savings the LEDs will provide each year.